kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-04-change-max-in-flight-in-sub.md

 ## Trigger the workload with multiple events

 You created the `lastorder` Function, and subscribed to the `order.received.v1` events by creating a Subscription CR.
-Next, publish 15 events at once and see how the Eventing Service trigger the workload.
+Next, publish 15 events at once and see how the Kyma Eventing trigger the workload.

 1. Port-forward the [Event Publisher Proxy](../../05-technical-reference/00-architecture/evnt-01-architecture.md) Service to localhost, using port `3000`.
 Run:
    ```bash
    kubectl -n kyma-system port-forward service/eventing-event-publisher-proxy 3000:80
    ```
-2. Now publish 15 events to the Eventing Service.
+2. Now publish 15 events to the Event Publisher Proxy Service.
 In another Terminal window run:

    <div tabs name="Publish an event" group="trigger-workload">
      <details open>